Tuesday, June 23, 2020 | NOW ON DEMAND (See Webinar Materials Section Below)

 Lead Economist, Power, Energy, and Water, CoBank

 The future of grid analytics starts now.
 Use your AMI to build a grid analytics platform at your distribution utility.
 In this session, learn how to get more done with your AMI and other systems such as engineering analysis and SCADA.
-In addition, we’ll share how to configure your AMI system and to identify the data that matters, as bringing back all the data is usually not the best approach.
-We will also walk through an example, using open source and other readily available commercial tools, to demonstrate how to store and analyze the data.
+In addition, we shared how to configure your AMI system and to identify the data that matters, as bringing back all the data is usually not the best approach.
+We also walked through an example, using open source and other readily available commercial tools, to demonstrate how to store and analyze the data.

 Senior Research Engineer, NRECA